opennox/docs/content/opennox/dev/console.en.md

 ## Enabling all commands

-By default, Nox and OpenNox start with most commands disabled.
-This is done to prevent cheating in campaign.
+Just like in vanilla Nox, OpenNox starts with most console commands disabled.
+This is done to prevent cheating in the solo campaign.
 Most commands will not work in multiplayer, unless you are a server admin/host.

 To enable all commands, open the console (`F1` by default) and type: